bplaat/zaheer/README.md

 <br/>

 ## The new things compared to the Neva processor
-- A completely new 32-bit design
+- A new 16-bit simple design like the Neva processor
 - A 24-bit external segmented address bus so much more memory access (2 ** 24 = 16 MB)
-- But when all segments are zero you got just get a linair 32/24-bit address field to work
+- But when all segments are zero you got just get a linair 16-bit address field to work
 - A 16-bit data bus interface with the memory
 - 6 more general purpose registers
 - Taro video controller intergration